| GENERAL INFO (Jump to Diary)|

 I struggle for a hour, but I spend most time, figuring where to set my feet, not enjoying the nature.
 I turn around, and give Bonjour Lookout a try.
 It is partly blown apart, partly rotted away, but it do offer a great view over the lake and all the way out to the coast over the green mountains.

 I don't hear many birds, and hardly see any Anolis, but I find a quite little slug.
-At the parking lot, I meet a mongoose that is not afraid.
+At the parking lot, I meet a mongoose that is not afraid for once.
 I think it is because it is use to being fed.
 While I wash my feet, a local woman is really scared by it.
 I tell her; nothing to worry about - and then I see it chase another young woman.
 I send it away, stamping my flip-flops.
 Then a guy turns up, and explain; They have rabies, and are quite aggressive.
 Bummer!

 I head on, and before long, I reach Seven Sisters Waterfalls.
 It is a far better trail, deep into the rainforest.
 It follow the river the last part, and here are real pretty.
 The lower two falls are a real joy, and I get way too many photos.
-I have no idea how the upper five are, and I don't have to look long at the trail to find out I can't be bothered.
+I have no idea how the upper five are, and I don't have to look long at the trail, to find out I can't be bothered.

 I pickup to young American volunteers on the way out, and they are heading for yet another set of falls, on my way.
 We find Mount Carmel Waterfalls, near the town of Tivoli.
 They are quite different, located in a way dryer forest.
 The first is just sloping down a rockwall, while the other is sprinkling down over quite some distance.